gabegoodoi/websockets-miniproject/README.md

 # Flask & React WebSocket Chat App

+This project was created as part of my coursework for Coding Temple.

 A real-time chat application built with Flask (backend) and React (frontend) using WebSockets for bi-directional communication.

 ## Features